Deanuxd/feedback-bot/README.md

 * `!saveThread [thread_id] "nickname"` - Save a thread for monitoring
 * `!sum "nickname" [timeframe]` - Generate a summary for a stored thread
 * `!listThreads` - Show all watched threads and their status
+* `!setDescription "nickname" "description"` - Set context for a thread

 Timeframe examples:
 ```